Nutritionist Ilene, I’ve been trying to lose weight, but I’m having a difficult time controlling my portions. Any suggestions?

 Have a nutrition related question?
 Contact Ilene Yalen, MSRD at email@example.com

-Ilene Yalen is the Registered Dietitian working with WellAmerica to help promote the health and wellbeing of others by assessing individual nutritional needs, providing educational posts and handouts, creating healthy recipes and by giving nutritional presentations.
+Ilene Yalen is the Registered Dietitian working with WellAmerica to help promote health and well being.